gto76/standard-aliases/README.md

 Linux is elegant and concise, but it is also hard.
 If you can't type well and/or have problem with memorizing stuff you're basically screwed.

+Make install ask you automaticaly if you want make installed, and inform you about already defined aliases (and commnet those out)